 – Foreign correspondent who has reported from more than 50 countries including Albania, Egypt, Equatorial Guinea, France, Gabon, Ghana, Greece, Haiti, Iraq, Israel, Liberia, Libya, North Korea, Pakistan, Russia, Somalia, South Africa, Serbia, Syria, Tanzania, Uganda, Ukraine, US and Zimbabwe.

-– Foreign Reporter of the Year (2015) and Columnist of the Year (2015) in British Press Awards – a unique double win.
-Winner of London Press Club’s prestigious Edgar Wallace Award (2014) for fine writing and reporting.
+– Winner of Foreign Reporter of the Year (2015) and Columnist of the Year (2015) in British Press Awards – a unique double triumph.
+Winner of London Press Club’s prestigious Edgar Wallace Award (2013) for fine writing and reporting.
 Winner of Popular Journalism category in British Journalism Awards (2018).
-Highly commended as Foreign Reporter (2011) and Feature Writer (2013 & 2017) in British Press Awards.
-Shortlisted in 25 other awards for general commentary, criminal justice, feature writing, foreign and news reporting, economic analysis, health, human rights, political comment, science writing and ‘contrarianism’ since 2011.
+Winner of Health Reporter (2018) in British Press Awards.
+Winner of Amnesty International media award for news reporting (2019).
+Highly commended as Foreign Reporter (2011) and Feature Writer (2013, 2017 & 2018) in British Press Awards.
+Shortlisted in 26 other awards for general commentary, criminal justice, feature writing, foreign and news reporting, economic analysis, health, human rights, political comment, science writing and ‘contrarianism’ since 2011.

 – Frequent broadcaster on television and radio, including Newsnight, Channel 4 News, The Andrew Marr Show, Dateline London, Today, PM, 5Live and The World Tonight.
 Presented & wrote BBC Panorama documentary on Texas prison reforms.